-This folder (v2.1) sits within 020 Practice Administration.
+This folder (v2.4) now sits within 034 Eligibility.
+It was previously found in 020 Practice Administration.

-The shingles eligibility searches have been re-written to account for the changes to the vaccination programme from September 2023.
+The shingles eligibility searches were completely re-written to account for the changes to the vaccination programme from September 2023.
 These searches are provided to help Practices call and recall patients based on the new criteria.
 A separate folder of CQRS searches is provided to ensure coding is correct for receiving full payment.
 Practices should manage their recalls and stock ordering in line with guidelines; whilst Zostavax remains available, it will remain the primary vaccination for most patients eligible before 1st September 2023, but these will not necessarily be picked up in the invitation searches provided.

 Searches in the top level folder are designed to support Practices regularly inviting patients for a shingles vaccination.
 All searches have been built with the ability to be run on different dates using the Relative Run Date function.
 This may be helpful for Practices who have not run a recall for several months, and need to invite patients for the first time who turned 70 before 1st September 2023.